MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-overview.md

 For detailed information on feature additions and improvements for both releases, read the [Teams PowerShell release notes](teams-powershell-release-notes.md).

 > [!NOTE]
-> For some Teams features for which there are PowerShell cmdlets, the feature itself is available only in Teams public preview.
-Examples include [private channel management](private-channels-life-cycle-management.md) and team templates for Education and firstline workers.
+> For some Teams features - such as [private channel management](private-channels-life-cycle-management.md) - for which there are PowerShell cmdlets, the feature itself is available only in Teams public preview.
+>
+> The New-Team API has only been updated in PowerShell public preview to use Education and Firstline worker team templates, so these templates aren't yet available for New-Team in PowerShell GA.

 ## Manage Teams with PowerShell